Kiryat Netafim: History

-In 2009 Peace Now petitioned the Israeli High Court, and laid a complaint against the then Defence Minister Ehud Barak, to order the demolition of 14 illegal structures built without authorization on public and private Palestinian land.
+In 2009, the organisation Peace Now petitioned the Israeli High Court, and laid a complaint against the then Defence Minister Ehud Barak, to order the demolition of 14 illegal structures built without authorization on public and private Palestinian land.
 The Defence ministry replied given approval to construction plans that would legalize the 14 structures.
 An interim injunction from the High Court on October 1 prohibited construction until the legal issues were settled.
 A further request was made on December 29 to find the settlers guilty of contempt for breaching the injunction to stop building.
 The state admitted the fact but requested the breach be ignored because the state had limited resources to regulate settlements and different priorities.